PHILADELPHIA — Every statistic tells a story.

 The ability to capture such knowledge is a phenomenon of its own, a feature far beyond the capability of any single human.
 A monkey interminably hacking away at a typewriter might eventually yield Shakespeare, but how many eons would it take an army of poor baseball information interns to sort every inning of every box score in baseball history?
 For the statistics nerds among us, such power borders on the divine.

 Perhaps it’s fitting, then, that the offices from which the tools that can sort 2.7 million innings of baseball history reside in the Mt.
-Airy neighborhood of Philadelphia, on the second floor of a church.
+Airy neighborhood of Philadelphia, two floors above a church.

 The Church of Baseball